Stain102/Notez/README.md

 of the app and I have things I want to change/add.
 - Modernize the layout.
 - Add a preview feature.
 This should allow for people to view their notes in the list or some other way in the main screen without having to enter edit mode.
+- Customization options, like changing the background, color of the notes (using preset themes)